We offer our customers two types of replacement screen for Apple iPhones: Original and Compatible.

 Original - OEM (Original Equipment Manufacturer)

-The screens are manufactured to the same specification as the original, or are original LCD’s/OLED's (display panels) that have been refurbished with brand new OEM glass and touchscreen, so it looks and works just like the original part.
+The screens are manufactured to the same specification as the original, or are original LCD’s/OLED's (display panels) that have been refurbished with brand new OEM-quality glass and touchscreen, so it looks and works just like the original part.
 In most cases, we refurbish original displays.

 Fault/defect rate: 1-2%